pysat/pysat/docs/tutorial/tutorial_basics.rst

 revision, and cycle numbers for the server files with those on the local system.
 Any files missing or out of date on the local system are downloaded from the server.
 This command downloads, as needed, the entire dataset.

+Instruments that don't have a :py:meth:`pysat.Instrument.remote_file_list` method can still use this method, but with less clever updating functionality.
+Because remote file information cannot be obtained, it will assume there should be a file for every day and only attempt to download files for the days where files are missing.

 .. note:: Science data servers may not have the same reliability and
 	  bandwidth as commercial providers